Greece hopes keep sterling near one-month low versus euro

 But Tuesday's release of the second estimate of UK third quarter gross domestic product will be watched closely.
 It is expected to be unrevised from the previous estimate and any downward revision could weigh on the pound.

-The first estimate showed the economy unexpectedly grew by 1.0 percent over the three months to September, sparking optimism that the country may be recovering from recession better than previously thought.
+The first estimate showed the economy unexpectedly grew by 1.0 percent over the three months to September, sparking optimism that the country may be recovering better than previously thought.

-"Even if the GDP is only a little below the first estimate sterling will be on the backfoot, especially against the euro," Caxton's Driver said.

-A Confederation of British Industry survey on Monday showed confidence among service firms at its highest since May 2011, although the overall picture was mixed.
+A survey by the Confederation of British Industry on Monday showed confidence among Britain's service firms at its highest since May 2011, although the overall picture remained mixed.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Updates story, adds fresh quote)